MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-workspace-level-planning.md

 - **Team-based development:** Multiple people can work together to build, test, and publish content.
 One user might work on the design of a [lakehouse](/fabric/data-engineering/lakehouse-overview).
 Another user might work on the design of the semantic model ([previously known as a dataset](../connect-data/service-datasets-rename.md)), while other users might focus on building reports.
 - **Testing and validations:** Users might need to perform data validations for new content.
 Subject matter experts from the business unit might need to perform user acceptance testing (UAT), or a data quality team might need to validate the accuracy of the semantic model.
 - **Enhancements:** Stakeholders and consumers of the content might suggest enhancements to the content as circumstances change.
-- **Ownership transfer:** Another person or team might [take over responsibility](powerbi-adoption-roadmap-content-ownership-and-management.md#ownership-transfers) for content that was created by someone else.
+- **Ownership transfer:** Another person or team might [take over responsibility](fabric-adoption-roadmap-content-ownership-and-management.md#ownership-transfers) for content that was created by someone else.

-One of the key areas of the Power BI adoption roadmap is [content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md).
+One of the key areas of the Fabric adoption roadmap is [content ownership and management](fabric-adoption-roadmap-content-ownership-and-management.md).
 The type of collaboration that will occur in a workspace will differ based on the approach used for content ownership and management:

 - **Business-led self-service BI:** Content is owned and managed by the content creators within a business unit or department.
 In this scenario, most collaboration in the workspace occurs among users within that business unit.
 - **Managed self-service BI:** Data is owned and managed by a centralized team, whereas various content creators from business units take responsibility for reports and dashboards.
 In this scenario, it's highly likely that multiple workspaces will be needed to securely facilitate collaboration by multiple teams of people.